D231 - Jesus Christ is the head of the church

 The evangelical churches do not have the same structure as the Roman Catholic churches.

 - Accountability to a group of reliable Christian leaders is important,,

 - At a local church level, leaders should be appointed and not voted in,

 - At a nationalistic and/ or global level, church pastors could seek out more recognized leaders who are well regarded by the broader church body in terms of their personal testimonies, to be their mentors and overseers.

-D236 - Church leaders must be scrutinized before holding office
+D236 - Church leaders (including pastors) must be scrutinized before holding office

 In Acts 6:1-7, the disciples met and were identifying a few good men to assist them in the logistics of looking after the poor widows.

 - These were men of ‘good repute, full of the (Holy) Spirit and of wisdom’ (Acts 6:5).

 - They were not new but ‘tested’ Christians who were ‘beyond reproach.’

 - Men who served were described as ‘good men, full of the Holy Spirit and of faith’ (Acts 11:24).